 When I started blogging in 2013, I fell in love with linkup parties.
 They are a great place to meet and greet other blogger, make connections and network.
 I started to co-host parties and then became a hostess myself.
 Some hosts even charged their co-hosts back then!
 I never did that.

 I have enjoyed hosting linkies, pinning a photo from each guest’s blog to the Top of the World Style Linkup Pinterest board and having co-hosts.
+Currently, I am creating a Top of the World Style Hall of Fame featuring the awardees of the parties.
 I still love to linkup my posts at other blogs.

 However, lately, it seems that all virtual linkup-parties have less and less attendies.
 I think I noticed the phenomenon first time, when the new format came up.
 Full disclosure, when I saw the new format for the first time, I made a 180 degree turn and didn’t link up.
 I also observed that readers who regularly linked their instagram posts not only here, but also at other bloggers’ venues stayed away from these social events.
 It’s sad., so sad.

-I have spoken with many bloggers and didn’t find one who likes the new format.
+I have spoken with many bloggers.
+Obviously, no one likes the new format.
 I found out that the reason for the change was software that could linkup posts without even visiting the blog of the host.